BigMak1/App_Weather_Forecast/README.md

 $ open http://localhost:7000/docs

 ```
-Also you have to create file .env with your API keys to the path="app/settings/".
+Also you have to create file .env with your API keys to the path ``app/settings/``.
 By default
 ```
 API_KEY_NOW=None
 API_HOST_NOW=None